DbSchema Layouts

 • Ordinality represents the minimum number of times an entry from a table can relate to entries from another table.

-Based on the referencing column, there are 4 states in which a foreign key can be.
+Since there are two tables involved in the relationship, the cardinality and ordinality are read from each table, and the symbol is read from the opposite table.
+Based on the columns involved in the relationship on both tables, there are 8 states in which a foreign key can be.
 We will try to understand them better by looking at some examples:

 In the child table, the referencing column is not mandatory, nor unique.
-In this case, the parent table (1) can refer to zero or many entries in the child table (2).
+In this case, any entry in the child could refer to a parent entry, or be null, and a parent entry may not be referenced at all.
+Therefore, the parent table (Table 1) can refer to zero or many entries in the child table (Table 2), and the child table refers to zero or one parent entries, since the child referencing column is optional and can have a null value.

 One to one or many foreign key